‘Atrocious exploitation of the natural world’: environmentalist

 “All of the emissions that we do right now are critical.
 We are in a climate emergency,” Reder said.
 “Peat bogs are the most carbon-rich terrestrial ecosystem on the planet.
 Only the ocean stores more carbon.”

-Peat moss’ carbon-storage process is reversed the moment it begins to dry out, leading it to release carbon dioxide back into the atmosphere, explains Canadian Geographic.
+Peat moss’s carbon-storage process is reversed the moment it begins to dry out, leading it to release carbon dioxide back into the atmosphere, Reder explained.

-Walter Amerongen, reeve of the neighbouring municipality of Whitemouth, said a lot of the people who work at Sun Gro’s regional operations live in his community.
+Walter Amerongen, reeve of the neighbouring municipality of Whitemouth, said many employees who work at Sun Gro’s regional facilities live not far from the proposed peat moss site.

 “It really does bring economic spin-off the community.
-It’s just something that these small communities need,” said Amerongen, who was Sun Gro Manitoba’s general manager for 20 years.
+It’s just something that these small communities need,” Amerongen, who was Sun Gro Manitoba’s general manager for 20 years, said.

-The new peat mine isn’t slated to create any new jobs in the area, said Fee, since it’s an expansion to existing Sun Gro operations in the area.
+The new peat mine isn’t slated to create any new jobs in the area since it’s an expansion to existing Sun Gro operations in the area, Fee said.

 Manitoba’s peat industry accounts for 13 per cent of Canada’s total production, according to one report by the International Institute for Sustainable Development.

 The project’s public comment period closed on Dec.
-5, but Reder said he will leave the message portal open on the Wilderness Committee’s website.
+5. Despite this, Reder said he will leave the message portal open on the Wilderness Committee’s website indefinitely.

 In the upcoming weeks, the Government of Manitoba will publish these comments along with a project evaluation from the province’s Technical Advisory Committee.